yugabyte/yugabyte-db/docs/content/latest/introduction.md

 1. [YEDIS](../../api/redis/) - YEDIS is a transactional key-value API that is compatible with the [Redis](https://redis.io/commands) commands.
 YEDIS extends Redis with a new native [Time Series](https://blog.yugabyte.com/extending-redis-with-a-native-time-series-data-type-e5483c7116f8) data type.

 2. [YCQL](../../api/cassandra/) - YCQL is a transactional flexible-schema API that is compatible with [Apache Cassandra Query Language (CQL)](https://docs.datastax.com/en/cql/3.1/cql/cql_reference/cqlReferenceTOC.html).
-It also extends CQL by adding [distributed ACID transactions](../../explore/transactional/), [strongly consistent secondary indexes](../../explore/transactional/secondary-indexes/) and a [native JSON data type](../../explore/transactional/json-documents/).
+It also extends CQL by adding [distributed ACID transactions](../../explore/transactional/acid-transactions/), [strongly consistent secondary indexes](../../explore/transactional/secondary-indexes/) and a [native JSON column type](../../explore/transactional/json-documents/).

 3. [YSQL (Beta)](../../api/postgresql/) - YSQL is a distributed SQL API that is compatible with the SQL language in [PostgreSQL](https://www.postgresql.org/docs/10/sql-syntax.html).

+{{< note title="Note" >}}
+The three YugaByte DB APIs are completely isolated and independent from one another.
+This means that the data inserted or managed by one API cannot be queried by a different API.
+Additionally, there is no common way to access the data across all the APIs (external frameworks such as [Presto](../../develop/ecosystem-integrations/presto/) can help for simple cases).

+<b>The net impact is that application developers have to select an API first before undertaking detailed database schema/query design and implementation.</b>
+{{< /note >}}

+## Which API should I choose for my application?

-**For transactional, internet-scale workloads, the question of which API to choose is a trade-off between data modeling richness and query performance.** On one end of the spectrum is the YEDIS API that is completely optimized for single key access patterns, has simpler data modeling constructs and provides blazing-fast (sub-ms) query performance.
+**For internet-scale, transactional workloads, the question of which API to choose is a trade-off between data modeling richness and query performance.** On one end of the spectrum is the YEDIS API that is completely optimized for single key access patterns, has simpler data modeling constructs and provides blazing-fast (sub-ms) query performance.
 On the other end of the spectrum is the YSQL API that supports complex multi-key relationships (through JOINS and foreign keys) and provides normal (single-digit ms) query performance.
 This is expected since multiple keys can be located on multiple shards hosted on multiple nodes, resulting in higher latency than a key-value API that accesses only a single key at any time.
 At the middle of the spectrum is the YCQL API that is still optimized for majority single-key workloads but has richer data modeling features such as globally consistent secondary indexes (powered by distributed ACID transactions) that can accelerate internet-scale application development significantly.

 ## How does YugaByte DB's common storage engine work?